CorentinMaz/PSU_my_sokoban_2019/README.md

 The game must be able to be played with the arrow keys (LEFT, RIGHT, UP and DOWN).

 A valid map can only contains the characters SPACE, ‘\n’, ‘#’, ‘X’, ‘O’ and ‘P’.
 If an invalid map is supplied, the program must exit with an error.

+<code>∼/B-PSU-100> ./my_sokoban -h
+USAGE
+	./my_sokoban map
+DESCRIPTION
+	map  file representing the warehouse map, containing `#' for walls, `P' for the player, `X' for boxes and `O' for storage locations.</code>